prajvinjalan/notepool/README.md

 ### Alternative Options:

-To have the build refresh on code changes:
+To have the build refresh on code changes, run the following commands on separate terminals:
 ```
 webpack -w
 npm run devstart